 |

-Full guidance has advantages of reducing the road width which is needed, as well as automatic and precise pulling up at stops.
-The advantages of guided Trolleybuses are - - precision stopping at raised kerbs for shoppers, mothers and disabled users - narrower busways, allowing better implementation of cycle lanes - higher service speeds and smoother journeys on dedicated surfaces - clear junction priorty layouts - higher service headways, up to 3 minutes - passenger perception of service 'permance' - less construction disruption compared to light rail - optimum overhead layout - reduced Trolleybus driver stress |
+Full guidance has advantages of reducing the road width if needed, as well as automatic and precise pulling up at stops.
+The claimed advantages of guided Trolleybuses are - - precision stopping at raised kerbs for shoppers, mothers and disabled users - narrower busways, allowing better implementation of cycle lanes - higher service speeds and smoother journeys on dedicated surfaces - clear junction priorty layouts - higher service headways, up to 3 minutes - passenger perception of service 'permance' - less construction disruption compared to light rail - optimum overhead layout - reduced Trolleybus driver stress |

 ![]() Related pages - ![]() Promoting quiet, clean urban transport using Overhead Electric, Zero Emission Trolleybuses - email The Electric Tbus Group updated 1/2/06 eQdigital |